sukgu/shadow-automation-katalon-plugin/README.md

 ## How it works:

 ## Methods:
+  `void setImplicitWait(int seconds)` : use this method for implicit wait

+  `void setExplicitWait(int seconds, int pollingTime) throws Exception` : use this method for explicit wait

   `WebElement findElement(String cssSelector)` : use this method if want single element from DOM

   `List<WebElement> findElements(String cssSelector)` : use this if you want to find all elements from DOM